top of page

 For 5 days prior to the flush, consume as much apple juice or cider as the appetite permits, in addition to regular meals.
 Add a total of 90 drops of Ortho-Phos to the apple juice or cider each day.
 Nutritional supplements should also be take during this time.
 The first preference for juice would be freshly juiced organic apples, and secondly, apple juice or cider (unsweetened and preferably organic if possible) purchased either from the health food or grocery store.
 A person should be sure to read the labels carefully and obtain a juice that has no additives, whatsoever.

-If one is a severe hypoglycemic, is diabetic, or has difficulty tolerating the juice or cider (e.g. allergies), he may take 30 drops of Ortho-Phos (Ortho Molecular) with each meal (90 Drops daily) in distilled or reverse osmosis purified water or some sort of juice other than apple juice.
-Due to the high acidity, it is wise that one brush his teeth or rinse out his mouth with milk of magnesia or baking powder after taking the Ortho-Phosphoric Acid.
+If one is a severe hypoglycemic, is diabetic, or has difficulty tolerating the juice or cider (e.g. allergies), he/she may take 30 drops of Ortho-Phos (Ortho Molecular) with each meal (90 Drops daily) in distilled or reverse osmosis purified water or some sort of juice other than apple juice.
+Due to the high acidity, it is wise that one brush his/her teeth or rinse out their mouth with milk of magnesia or baking powder after taking the Ortho-Phosphoric Acid.

 At noon on the 6th day, one should eat a normal lunch and take supplements scheduled for that time.